justeattakeaway/JustEat.StatsD/README.md

 ### TL;DR

-We use this within our components to publish [StatsD](http://github.com/etsy/statsd) metrics from .NET code.
+We use this library within our components to publish [StatsD](http://github.com/etsy/statsd) metrics from .NET code to a server.
 We've been using this in most of our things, since around 2013.

+### Supported platforms

+`JustEat.Statsd` version 4 is built for these target frameworks: `net451` , `netstandard2.0`, `netcoreapp2.1`, `netcoreapp2.2`.

 ### Features

-* StatsD metrics formatter
+* Easy to use
+* Robust and proven
+* Tuned for high performance and low resource usage
+* Works well with modern .NET apps - .NET Core, .NET Standard 2,0 and `async ... await`
+* Supports standard statsd primitives: `Increment`, `Decrement`, `Timing` and `Gauge`.
+Supports sample rate.
+* Helpers to make it easy to time a `Func`, `Action` or a code block inside a `using` statement.
-* UDP client handling
+* Send stats over UDP or IP
+* Send stats to a server byt name or IP address

 #### Publishing statistics

 `IStatsDPublisher` is the interface that you will use in most circumstances.
-With this you can `Increment` or `Decrement` an event, and send values for a `Gauge` or `Timing`.
+With this you can `Increment` an event, and send values for a `Gauge` or `Timing`.

 The concrete class that implements `IStatsDPublisher` is `StatsDPublisher`.
 The constructor takes an instance of `StatsDConfiguration`.
 For the configuration's values, you will always need the StatsD server host name or IP address.
-Optionally, you can change the standard port (8125).
+Optionally, you can also change the port from the default (`8125`).
 You can also prepend a prefix to all stats.
 These values often come from configuration as the host name and/or prefix may vary between test and production environments.

+It is best practice to create a `StatsDPublisher` at application start and use it for the life of the application, instead of creating a new one for each usage.

 ## Setting up StatsD